LoomaDesign

 Quick Summary

-eBay's OPEN25 update shows that marketplace AI is not only about writing product copy.
-It is also moving into customer messaging, catalog mapping, and repetitive seller operations.
+eBay's OPEN25 update shows that marketplace AI now reaches beyond product copy.
+It is moving into customer messaging, catalog mapping, and repetitive seller operations.
 For ecommerce teams, the takeaway is to treat clean product data and reusable content systems as the foundation for faster AI-assisted workflows.

 What happened